mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

    |jackal| robot with an |realsense| camera above the front fender.
-   The image has been rendered by the rviz2 tool using the TF data published by the |clearpath_robotics| services running on the robot.
+   The image has been rendered by the rviz2 tool using the TF data published by the Clearpath Robotics services running on the robot.

 Verify the Robot Configuration